MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribboncategory-class.md

 ### <a name="parameters"></a>Parametreler

-*color*<br/>
+*Renk*<br/>
-[içinde] Şerit kategorisinin yeni rengini belirtir.
+'ndaki Şerit kategorisinin yeni rengini belirtir.

 ### <a name="remarks"></a>Açıklamalar

-Renk aşağıdaki değerlerden biri olabilir:
+Color aşağıdaki değerlerden biri olabilir:

 - AFX_CategoryColor_None